Using instruments at the Museum of the Earth and the Cayuga Nature Center, we measure a variety of environmental parameters.

 Museum of the Earth: Personal Weather Station KNYITHAC42

-Cayuga Nature Center: Personal Weather Station KNYITHAC15
+Cayuga Nature Center near entrance: Personal Weather Station KNYITHAC15

 Soil temperature profiles